Writing your accessibility policy doesn't have to take days

 How to fast track the writing of your new accessibility policy

 Trying to implement accessibility within large organisations is not always easy.
-From my experience, the two key ingredients to achieving implementation of accessibility on websites is training and policies and procedures.
+From my experience, the two key ingredients to achieving implementation of accessibility on websites is training and an approved accessibility policy / procedure.

-Step 1 in implementing your website policies and procedures
+Step 1 in implementing your website accessibility policy and procedure

 First you need to create your new documents.
 This doesn't need to be an arduous process because there is an online service that can save you time and effort.
 The tools at Polished Procedures will save you time.
 See how it works.

-You can have new website policies and procedures in minutes, not days
+You can have a new website accessibility policy and procedures in minutes, not days

 To make this process easier for you, we’ve created an online tool that streamlines the process for you.